ITStudioAT/spa/README.md

     - timezone

-### Create an empty database correspondig ito the .env configuration
+### Create an empty database correspondig to the .env configuration

 ### Install this package and run the install-commands